ritza-co/simpletechguides.com/comparisons/2025-11-05-how-to-create-a-timeline.md

 ### Step 3: Format Your Timeline

-Use the SmartArt Design tab to customize appearance:

-- **Change Colors**: Select a different color scheme
-- **SmartArt Styles**: Choose from preset styles with different effects
-- **Change Layout**: Switch to other Process layouts if needed
+Customize your timeline using the SmartArt Design tab.
+You can change the colors, apply SmartArt styles, or change the layout.

-Click individual boxes to change their fill color, border, or text formatting using the Format tab.
+For detailed formatting, select individual text boxes and use the Format tab to change fill colors, borders, or text properties.

 ## How to Create a Timeline in Google Docs

-Google Docs doesn't have a built-in timeline feature.
-You can create a timeline in Google Sheets using Timeline view, then add it to your document as an image.
+[Google Docs](https://www.google.com/docs/about/) doesn't have a built-in timeline feature.
+You can create a timeline in [Google Sheets](https://www.google.com/sheets/about/) using Timeline view, then add it to your document as an image.

-> **Note**: Timeline view is only available for Google Workspace accounts (Business Starter, Business Standard, Business Plus, Enterprise, Education editions).
+> **Note**: Timeline view is only available for [Google Workspace](https://workspace.google.com/) accounts (Business Starter, Business Standard, Business Plus, Enterprise, Education editions).
 Free Google accounts do not have access to this feature.

 ### Step 1: Prepare Your Data in Google Sheets